lucidrains/BS-RoFormer/README.md

 Update 2: Used for <a href="https://www.youtube.com/watch?v=rboAdham380">this Katy Perry remix!</a>

+Update 3: <a href="https://github.com/KimberleyJensen">Kimberley Jensen</a> has open sourced a MelBand Roformer trained on vocals <a href="https://github.com/KimberleyJensen/Mel-Band-Roformer-Vocal-Model">here</a>!

 ## Appreciation

 - <a href="https://stability.ai/">StabilityAI</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for the generous sponsorship, as well as my other sponsors, for affording me the independence to open source artificial intelligence.